mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 both generalised and flexible enough to permit tool-making.

 Ael eyesight is slightly better than that of a human.
-Their visual range extends into the infrared, giving them good night vision, while a light- sensitive lens pigmentation keeps them from being dazzled by harsh sunlight or brilliantly reflective surfaces.
+Their visual range extends into the infrared, giving them good night vision, while a light-sensitive lens pigmentation keeps them from being dazzled by harsh sunlight or brilliantly reflective surfaces.

 Ael are fierce warriors in combat; in hand-to-hand combat they can